Bobcares

 Listen 8080

-And also in apache2/sites-available/default file added the below line.
+Also, in the apache2/sites-available/default file, I added the below line.

 <VirtualHost *:8080>

-Then, restarted apache2 service and verified if the port is opened by running the command
+Then, restart the apache2 service and verify if the port is open by running the command:

 netstat -ntlp